OPC UA Client

 Accessing Status Codes for Values

 The quality of a data value in OPC UA is represented by predefined status codes.
-The `statusCode` is transferred to the `$context` object and can be retrieved within the rule engine of a Cybus::Endpoint via `$context.raw.statusCode` as shown in the example below.
+The `statusCode` is transferred to the `$context` object and can be retrieved within the Rule Engine of a Cybus::Endpoint via `$context.raw.statusCode` as shown in the example below.

 description: OPC UA Status Code Example